-In terms of retail store location, you have two paths to glory and business success.
+In terms of a retail store location, you have two paths to glory and business success.
 The first one is to trust your gut feeling and learn it the hard way.
-Casualties are inevitable, unless you’re lucky as seven, or a natural born retail genius.
+Casualties are inevitable unless you’re lucky as seven, or a natural born retail genius.

-The second route is to make an educated guess, based on self assesment.
-Use your sober judgement, public data and think of all the examples the relate to your case.
-After all, millions of entreprenuers have been in your situation before.
+The second route is to make an educated guess, based on self-assessment.
+Use your sober judgment, public data and think of all the examples the relate to your case.
+After all, millions of entrepreneurs have been in your situation before.

 Many have failed, some quickly, some in slow and painful manner – why?
 Many have succeeded, and built large retail chains – why?

-When you think of it, no success story in brick-and-mortar retail can happens in a poor location.
+When you think of it, no success story in brick-and-mortar retail can happen in a poor location.

 Picking the retail location is crucial for success, but don’t be scared.
 After all, all you need to do is choose several possible locations and compare these.
 Don’t look for an utterly perfect location for anybody, look for the best spot for your business.

 So what we suggest, is that you compare the retail locations, using a rather simple questionnaire.
-People who work with locations in large retail chains use similar mind-maps, and as you have probably notices, the large retailers tend to be much more successful nowadays, gulping small companies for breakfast, lunch and dinner.
+People who work with locations in large retail chains use similar mind-maps, and as you have probably noticed, the large retailers tend to be much more successful nowadays, gulping small companies for breakfast, lunch, and dinner.